dotnet/roslyn/docs/features/string-literals-data-section.md

 The feature flag can be specified on the command line like `/features:experimental-data-section-string-literals` or `/features:experimental-data-section-string-literals=20`, or in a project file in a `<PropertyGroup>` like `<Features>$(Features);experimental-data-section-string-literals</Features>` or `<Features>$(Features);experimental-data-section-string-literals=20</Features>`.

+> [!NOTE]
+> This configuration is useful for experimenting (to see the impact of the threshold on runtime performance and IL size)
+> and also allowing users to avoid a potential overhead of many type definitions generated if their program has many short string literals
+> which do not need this new emit strategy because they can fit into the size-limited UserString heap.

 ## Eligible string literals

 A string literal is emitted with the utf8 encoding if and only if all of these are true: